daniel-munro/rat-twas-hub/jekyll_base/about.md

 <!-- Hundreds of UK BioBank phenotypes were processed, analyzed, and made openly available by the [Neale lab rapid GWAS release](http://www.nealelab.is/blog/2017/7/19/rapid-gwas-of-thousands-of-phenotypes-for-337000-samples-in-the-uk-biobank), which motivated the development of this interface.
 The remaining GWAS summary data used here was harmonized by Hilary Finucane ([Finucane et al. Nat Genet 2015](https://www.ncbi.nlm.nih.gov/pubmed/26414678)), Steven Gazal ([Gazal et al. 2017 Nat Genet](https://www.ncbi.nlm.nih.gov/pubmed/28892061)), and Po-Ru Loh ([Loh et al. 2018 biorxiv](https://www.biorxiv.org/content/early/2018/01/04/194944)). -->

 <!-- Our analyses would not be possible without GWAS and molecular data collection efforts by the referenced consortia and individuals.
 We are grateful to the many groups that have made data publicly available and accessible.  -->

-The TWAS hub logo is from [André Luiz Gollo](https://thenounproject.com/andreluizgollo/collection/medical-outlined/?i=843273) and the Noun Project.

 ## What else can I read about TWAS?